Mad Mueller Thinks Russians Are Out to Get His Russia Collusion Intel

-Special counsel Robert Mueller is a paranoid nutjob, he’s literally crazy.
+Special counsel Robert Mueller appears to be paranoid.
 There are other possibilities.
 Perhaps he’s a propagandist and protectionist covering up for a corrupt DoJ.
 Pick one.
 He appears to think Russian agents are trying to gather intel on his collusion probe.
 He requested a “protective order” yesterday to keep away Kremlin-backed officials.

 There is little doubt the Russians, along with slews of other foreign agents, spy all the time, as we do.
 His probe is without evidence — that we know of — but he’s OCD about it anyway.